demisto/content/Packs/Palo_Alto_Networks_WildFire/Playbooks/playbook-Get_WildFire_Verdict_README.md

-This playbooks checks for WildFire verdict and submits a flip-verdict request if the file found as benign.
+This playbook checks for WildFire verdict and submits a flip-verdict request if the file found as benign.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.